Creating Field Profile¶

 A configuration window will open.
-First screen is Layout Builder screen.
-This is where we can create or delete fields, change its name and data type.
+The first screen you will see the Layout Builder.
+This is where we can create or delete fields, change their name, and data type.

 2. Click Next.
-On this Properties window, specify the Statistics Type from the dropdown list.
+On the Properties window, specify the Statistics Type from the dropdown list.

-Field Statistics dropdown allows you to select detail levels of statistic to collect.
+Field Statistics dropdown allows you to select detail levels of statistics to collect.
 Select among the following detail levels:

 - Basic Statistics: This is the default mode.
 It captures the most common statistical measures for the field’s data type.

-- No Statistics: No statistics is captured by the Data Profile.
+- No Statistics: No statistics are captured by the Data Profile.

 - Detailed Statistics – Case Insensitive Comparison: Additional statistics are captured by the Data Profile, using case insensitive comparison for strings.

-In this case, we are collecting a Detailed Statistics – Case Sensitive Comparison.
+In this case, we will select Detailed Statistics – Case Sensitive Comparison.

 3. Right-click on Field Profile object’s header and select Preview Output from the context menu.

-A Data Preview window will open up showing you the statistics of each mapped field as a record.
+A Data Preview window will open and show you the statistics of each mapped field as a record.

 Writing to a Destination¶

 Observe that the Field Profile object contains an Output node.
-On expanding, you will see various statistical measures as fields with output nodes.
+Once expanded, you will see various statistical measures as fields with output ports.

 We can write these statistical measures to a destination file.

-3. Configure settings for Delimited File Destination from here.
+3. Configure settings for your Delimited File Destination from here.

 Executing the Task¶

-1. After configuring the settings for Delimited File Destination object, click on Start Dataflow icon from the toolbar at the top.
+1. After configuring the settings for the Delimited File Destination object, click on the Start Dataflow icon ![11_ icon](creating-field-profiles.assets/11_ icon.PNG)from the toolbar located at the top of the window.

 A Job Progress window will open at this instant and will show you the trace of the job.